hyperledger-solang/solang/docs/extension.rst

 The code is spread over two parts.
 The first part the vscode extension client code, `written in TypeScript <https://github.com/hyperledger-labs/solang/tree/main/vscode>`_.
-This part deals with syntax highlighting, and calling out to the solang language server when needed.
+This part deals with syntax highlighting, and calling out to the Solang language server when needed.
 The client needs `npm and node installed <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>`_.
 The client implementation is present in
 `src/client <https://github.com/hyperledger-labs/solang/tree/main/vscode/src/client>`_.